sakshi19289-ux/sidebar-menu/README.md

-# sidebar-menu
-Responsive sidebar menu created using HTML and CSS.

 # Sidebar Menu 📂

 A responsive sidebar menu designed using HTML and CSS, styled with Google Fonts and Font Awesome icons.
 No JavaScript used.